 - assess whether a restructuring scheme is possible and would be in the common interest of the creditors; and

 Creditors also have certain rights of control in insolvency proceedings as the creditors' committee needs to approve certain actions taken by the administrator.
 A creditor's committee is, however, not established in all insolvency proceedings but rather in complex and large-scale cases.

 vii Measures taken by the legislature in the context of the covid-19 crisis

 The efforts by the Austrian legislature to contain the global covid-19 pandemic brought some changes to the Austrian insolvency and restructuring regime.
 The Austrian legislator inter alia enacted the following measures:10

 - An extended period to file for insolvency is applicable: According to the Austrian Insolvency Act, a debtor generally obliged to file for insolvency without undue delay, but at the latest within 60 days from the date grounds for insolvency are established (illiquidity or over-indebtedness (see above)).
-In cases of natural disasters, such as earthquakes, floods, storms or avalanches, Austrian law provides for an extended filing period of 120 days.
-Through the Austrian Second Covid-19 Act, it was made clear by the legislator that the already existing rules providing for such extended 120-day period shall also apply in cases of an epidemic respectively a pandemic.
+In the event of natural disasters, such as earthquakes, floods, storms or avalanches, Austrian law provides for an extended filing period of 120 days.
+Through the Austrian Second Covid-19 Act, it was made clear by the legislator that the already existing rules providing for this extended 120-day period shall also apply in the event of an epidemic, respectively a pandemic.

 viii Special regimes